chaseruskin/orbit/docs/src/commands/tree.md

       Determine how to display nodes ('long', 'short')

 `--ascii`
-      Limit the textual tree characters to the 128 ASCII set
+      Limit the textual tree characters to the 128 ascii set

 `--ip`
       View the dependency graph at the ip level